oracle/weblogic-kubernetes-operator/docs/domains/Domain.md

 ### Managed Server

+ManagedServer represents the operator configuration for a single managed server.
 | Name | Type | Description |
 | --- | --- | --- |
 | restartVersion | string | If present, every time this value is updated the operator will restart the required servers. |